zaksabeast/PokemonRNGGuides/guides/Brilliant Diamond and Shining Pearl/Stationary RNG.md

    - See below for the delays needed.
 4. Check the "Set IVs" box if going for a Pokemon with 3 set IVs.
 5. Adjust the filters to the Pokemon wanted.
-   -If going for a genderless Pokemon make sure to choose "Genderless" in the "Gender" box.
+   - If going for a genderless Pokemon make sure to choose "Genderless" in the "Gender" box.
 6. Generate results and find a target advance.
    - If there are no results, try lowering the filters, or increasing the max advances.
    - Keep in mind that the higher the advance is, the longer the wait to reach the target advance.